Courses

 ENG 0036 Asian American Writers.
 This course examines works across a range of genres by Asian-American writers and filmmakers, paying particular attention to the intersection of race, gender formation, sexuality, location, and class.
 We will put conceptions of feminism, queerness, and LGBT identity in conversation with the issues about ethnicity, race, citizenship, power, activism, and collective as well as individual histories that these works raise.
 Through close reading of literary and cinematic texts, we will explore the politics of representation and the various ways art can inform the world and be informed by it.
 This course fulfills the post-1860 English major requirement.

 ENG 0080 Hitchcock: Cinema, Gender, Ideology.
 Alfred Hitchcock: the name is synonymous not only with cinematic suspense but also with the power of film as the defining art form of the twentieth century.
 Hitchcock's undiminished appeal reflects our continuing fascination with the visual satisfactions of classic cinema and with the possibilities inherent in the genres (thriller, suspense film, romantic melodrama) in which he primarily worked.
 This course will explore the relation between Hitchcock's achievement of cinematic "mastery" and his constant, even obsessive, attention to questions of gender, sexuality, and social authority—questions central to his explorations of narrative suspense and that make him at once the queerest and the most normative of classic Hollywood’s directors.
 We will examine how "seeing" in Hitchcock's films is the join between politics and erotics, inflecting cinematic spectatorship in the direction of erotic (and political) "perversions" including voyeurism, fetishism, sadism, and masochism—"perversions" that find expression in the stylistic flair of Hitchcock's films.
 With this in mind we will consider the pleasures that Hitchcock's style affords: Whose pleasure is it?
 What does it presuppose?
 How does its insistent perversity affect our understanding of film as such?
 We will try to answer these questions by reading a number of essays on Hitchcock and cinema, including recent interventions from the perspectives of psychoanalysis, feminism, and queer theory.
 In that sense, this course will introduce students to theories of cinematic interpretation.
 But our engagement with ways of reading film (in an interdisciplinary and cross-cultural framework) will be filtered through the careful study of Hitchcock’s major works, which are some of the most brilliant, influential, and crowd-pleasing films in cinematic history.
 These will include The 39 Steps, Rebecca, Shadow of a Doubt, Notorious, Rope, Strangers on a Train, Rear Window, The Man Who Knew Too Much, Vertigo, North by Northwest, Psycho, and The Birds.
-This course fulfills the post-1860 English major requirement.
+This course fulfills the post-1860 English Major requirement.

 ENG 0173 Literary Theory.
 This course, intended as a seminar for advanced students interested in literary theory, will focus on some major texts of deconstructive, psychoanalytic, feminist, queer, Afropessimist, and “ethical” theory from the mid-twentieth century to the beginning of the twenty-first.
 We will examine how various theorists conceptualize the relations among language, representation, and society, with a particular focus on “literariness” as an effect of figure and rhetoric.
 By considering how structuralist, deconstructive, and psychoanalytic modes of analysis unexpectedly ushered in contemporary theory's investigation of gender, sexuality, racial identity, terrorism, radical evil, and political ideology, we will approach the question of whether or not “literature” has borders that can contain it.
 We will move from Barthes' utopian hope of freeing language from the signified’s tyranny to more recent, and far more traumatic, encounters with the negativity of the death drive.